SebiderSushi/sdcard-w_inject/README.md

 Either use Magisk Manager to remove the module or create a file named `disable` in the module directory under `/data/adb/modules/` and reboot.
 After that, everything should return to normal and you should be able to use Magisk Manager to remove the module completely.

 ## Report issues / incompatibilities
+If this module did not work for you even though your system does have a binary at `/system/bin/sdcard`, chances are it's just an SELinux issue.
+In that case, the sepolicy patch included with this module must be fixed.
+To find out how it must be fixed, some log information is necessary.

-If this module did not work for you and you decide to report this as an issue, make sure you include the following:
+If you decide to report any issues, make sure you include the following:
 (Boot with the module installed before gathering any of the mentioned data)
 - The (contents of the) file `postfsdata.log` in the module directory under `/data/adb/modules/`
+- Output of `ls -Zal /system/bin/`
-- Output of `logcat` (if you have privacy concerns, `logcat | grep sdcard` and `logact | grep vold` might be enough
+- Output of `logcat -d` (if you have privacy concerns, `logcat -d | grep sdcard` and `logact -d | grep vold` might be enough
 - Output of `dmesg` (if you have privacy concerns, `dmesg | grep denied` might be enough